 Step 1.
 Prioritized list.
-When I find it hard to breath because of the pile of work I have to complete, I STOP everything and take 30 minutes to sit down and prioritize all my responsibilities.
-While I keep a daily to do list which is very helpful, the list I am referring to will include my responsibilities that go beyond those on my daily to do list.
+When I find it hard to breathe because of the pile of work I have to complete, I STOP everything and take 30 minutes to sit down and prioritize all my responsibilities.
+While I keep a daily to-do list which is very helpful, the list I am referring to will include my responsibilities that go beyond those on my daily to-do list.

 Step 2.
 Strategize.
 I then think through what is involved in completing each of these responsibilities.
 I review in my mind the process of what must get done to complete these tasks.
 This is my opportunity to try to get my arms around each of my responsibilities and to fully understand what needs to be accomplished and the amount of time it will take.

 Step 3.
 Two lists.
 When I feel that I have a clear understanding of what needs to get done, I create two lists.
 This first list includes the things that ONLY Todd Smith can do, listed in priority sequence.
 The second list contains the things I will delegate to others, also in a prioritized sequence.

 Step 3.
 Delegate.
 As an entrepreneur with no employees, delegating to an employee is not an option.
 My four options are my wife, my kids, my dad, and outside service providers.
 While I seldom ask my wife and kids to do things for me, they do help out where they can if they sense I am totally overwhelmed.

 The key to this step is to try to find people who can help you by doing the things that others can do.
 It might be asking your neighbor to pick up your child from soccer practice.
 I’ve learned that as long as you don’t abuse these relationships, people will generally be happy to help when you are in a crunch.